The hitting distribution of a line segment for two dimensional random walks: Introduction and Results

-{\sc Remark.} Under the same supposition as in Theorem \ref{thm21} the formulae obtained above can be extended to the general starting positions $x+iy$ as in \cite{U} but with the resulting formula somewhat complicated (see \ref{A1}). \v2 For the symmetric simple random walk (i.e., $P_0[S_1=x]=1/4$ for $x\in\{\pm1, \pm i\}$) we can improve the estimate of $H_x^{\pm}(s)$ in \cite{U} and accordingly the estimate of $H^{I(n)}_x(s)$ in Theorem \ref{thm1}.
+{\sc Remark 1.} Under the same supposition as in Theorem \ref{thm21} the formulae obtained above can be extended to the general starting positions $x+iy$ as in \cite{U} but with the resulting formula somewhat complicated (see (\ref{A1})).